1823 - Senior Administrative Analyst - Marina

 Upon approval of the Human Resource Director (see Civil Service Rule 111A.26.5), the eligible list/score report resulting from this announcement may be used by other departments that also use this classification or a similar classification.
 To find other Departments which use this classification, please see https://sfdhr.org/sites/default/files/documents/ASO-Level-Chart.pdf?documentID=21246.

-Additional Selection Processes include, but not limited to: interviews, written exercises, computer software exercises, skills performance exercises, may be conducted by the hiring department prior to making final hiring decisions.
+After the Eligible List is established, additional selection processes may include, but not be limited to: interviews, written exercises, computer software exercises, skills performance exercises, may be conducted by the hiring department prior to making final hiring decisions.
 Applicants who meet the minimum qualifications are not guaranteed to advance through all of the steps in the selection process.

 As a finalist for a job, you will be fingerprinted, and your fingerprints will be sent to the California Department of Justice (DOJ) and the Federal Bureau of Investigation (FBI).
 The resulting report of your conviction history (if any) will be used to determine whether the nature of your conviction (or arrest, in limited circumstances) conflicts with the specific duties and responsibilities of the job for which you are a finalist.
 If a conflict exists, you will be asked to present any evidence of rehabilitation that may mitigate the conflict, except when federal or state regulations bar employment in specific circumstances, such as: